alidcast/vue-content-loader/README.md

 </script>
 ```

-First, the metadata is extracted, the front matter is converted into an HTML comment,
+First, the metadata is extracted and the front matter is commented out.

-and the markdown file is converted into a single Vue component file.
+Then, the markdown file is converted into a single Vue component file.

 ```
 // ~content/FirstPost.md